Brutuski/hal2023-cli/README.md

 - Default model is `gpt-3.5-turbo`.
 If you would like to interact with the `text-davinci-003` model simply start your query with `-davinci`

 - Image generation has been added.
 Simple start your input with `-image ` followed by the image prompt.
+Generated image URL is shortened using the [tny.im API](https://tny.im/aboutapi.php) and displayed.

 - More options: